santhoshjanan/100daysOfCode/README.md

 Thats where I stopped for the night.

 ## Day 3 - 1-Apr-2020
 Added one more endpoint to get top headlines in the server part.
 News block component developed and hooked with the API.

+Unsed an eventBus to communicate between sibling components.
 ![Screenshot of news app](https://github.com/santhoshjanan/100daysOfCode/raw/master/screenshots/hdoc-news-ss.png)